Volunteering opportunities

 • Develop a range of skills including teamwork, health education, advocacy, public speaking, health promotion, project planning and event management

-• Meet and work with health professionals and young people who have an interest in youth mental health
+• Meet health professionals and young people who have an interest in youth mental health

 • Experience working with members of the community from all walks of life and practice communication skills